silverstripe/silverstripe-serve/README.md

 ## Using as a library

-You can also use serve as a library, to start a SilverStripe server from some other tool such as a test suite:
+You can also use serve as a library, to start a Silverstripe server from some other tool such as a test suite:

 Assuming that `BASE_PATH` is defined, you can use it like this: